wpmetabox/docsv2/docs/fields/post.md

 Placeholder | `placeholder` | The placeholder for the select box.
 Default is "Select a {post label}".
 Applied only when the field type is a select field.
 Field type | `field_type` | How the posts are displayed?
 See below.

+The default value of **query_args** is publish.
+Following the WordPress documentation, the attachment post (media) can be considered a child of a post so you can use the post_status inherit or any to get the attachment posts.

 This field inherits the look and field (and settings) from other fields, depending on the field type, which accepts the following value:

 Field type | Description | Settings inherited from